Of Commerce, Counsel & the Coin

 Prime investment bank

-Founding member of the Federal Reserve.
-Applied in 2025 to issue Bitcoin-backed bonds, the precise moment at which the machine of the nineteenth century reached for the collateral of the twenty-first.
+A founding member of the Federal Reserve, it applied in 2025 to issue Bitcoin-backed bonds, the precise moment at which the machine of the nineteenth century reached for the collateral of the twenty-first.

 Institution